 It shouldn’t really have come as a surprise that the hook model would be a part of this, but I overlooked a few things.

 Fundamentally, each quadrant of the Hook model canvas correlates to a stage in the loop of habit formation.
-The extreme claim is that the object of the canvas is, functionally speaking, the human psyche itself.
+The extreme claim would be that the object of the canvas is, functionally speaking, the human psyche itself.

 For the Business Model Canvas, the object is a business.
-For the Hook canvas, the object is human behavior generally.
-It’s all over the book and his blog but I had overlooked the following implications.
+For the Hook canvas, the object is human behavior.

 So, returning to the original question of busyness and narrowing the scope.